llpeterson/internetworking/impl.md

 $$

-that is, a throughput of about 20 Gbps—fast, but substantially below the range that users are demanding from their switchess today.
+that is, a throughput of about 20 Gbps—fast, but substantially below the range users are demanding from their switches today.
 Bear in mind that this 20 Gbps would be shared by all users connected to the switch, just as the bandwidth of a single (unswitched) Ethernet segment is shared among all users connected to the shared medium.